socketry/cloudflare/README.md

 ## Usage

-Prepare a connection to the remote API:
+Here are some basic examples.
+For more details, refer to the code and specs.

 ```ruby
 require 'cloudflare'